Sunil Narine

-Sunil Philip Narine (born 26 May 1988) is a Trinidadian cricketer who plays internationally for the West Indies.
+Sunil Philip Narine (born 26 May 1988) is a Trinidadian cricket player who played internationally for the West Indies.
 He made his One Day International (ODI) debut in December 2011 and Test match debut in June 2012.
 Primarily an off-spin bowler, he is also a left-handed batsman.

-He has played in Twenty20 (T20) franchise leagues around the world and played in over 300 T20 matches.
-As of 2021 he plays for Kolkata Knight Riders in the Indian Premier League (IPL) and Trinbago Knight Riders in the Caribbean Premier League (CPL).
+Narine was a part of the West Indies team that won the 2012 T20 World Cup, where he took the winning wicket of Lasith Malinga in the final.
+In November 2023, he announced his retirement from international cricket.

 Domestic and T20 franchise career

-Sunil made his debut in first-class cricket for Trinidad and Tobago in February 2009 during the Regional Four Day Competition, bowling thirteen overs without taking a wicket.
+Narine made his debut in first-class cricket for Trinidad and Tobago in February 2009 during the Regional Four Day Competition, bowling thirteen overs without taking a wicket.
 He did not play another first-class match until nearly a year later, and after going wicketless in the first innings claimed a double scalp in the second, that of tail-ender Lionel Baker.

 On 20 January 2011, during the Caribbean Twenty20, Narine played his first Twenty20 (T20) match but did not bowl as the match was rained off before Trinidad and Tobago could bowl.
 In the end, Trinidad and Tobago won the competition and Narine managed five wickets at an average of 13.40.
-By virtue of winning the competition Trinidad and Tobago qualified for the 2011 Champions League Twenty20 held in September and October, in which Narine was one of three bowlers to take ten or more wickets.
+By virtue of winning the competition, Trinidad and Tobago qualified for the 2011 Champions League Twenty20 held in September and October, in which Narine was one of three bowlers to take ten or more wickets.
 He made his List A debut on 20 October 2011 in the Regional Super50, claiming figures of one wicket for 35 runs (1/35); his wicket that of opening batsman Miles Bascombe.
 Trinidad and Tobago won the competition and Narine was the leading wicket-taker in the competition with 15 scalps, five more than the nearest competitor, fellow spin bowler Nikita Miller.
 Narine is the all-time leading wicket taker in Champions League T20 history with 39 scalps.
+In February 2012, he was bought by the Kolkata Knight Riders at $700,000 to play for them in the 2012 Indian Premier League.